General Terms and Conditions of Purchase

 The place of performance for deliveries and services is the destination specified by us.

-The contractual relationship shall be governed by German law with the express exception of the conflict of laws provisions and the United Nations Convention on Contracts for the International Sale of Goods (CISG).
+The contractual relationship is governed by German law, with the express exception of conflict of laws provisions and the United Nations Convention on Contracts for the International Sale of Goods (CISG).

 The place of jurisdiction is the registered office of the company, subject to a different exclusive place of jurisdiction.
 However, we are also entitled to sue the supplier at another competent court.

-The supplier agrees that its data required for us within the scope of the business relationship may be stored and used by us.
+The supplier agrees that the data required by us within the scope of the business relationship may be stored and used by us.

-The invalidity of a provision or individual parts of a provision of these General Terms and Conditions of Purchase shall not affect the validity of the remaining Terms and Conditions of Purchase and/or other agreements made between the parties.
-If, in the event of ineffectiveness, no provision of dispositive statutory law exists, the parties undertake to replace the ineffective provision with an effective provision that corresponds as closely as possible to the economic purpose of the ineffective provision.
+The invalidity of any provision or individual parts of a provision of these General Terms and Conditions of Purchase shall not affect the validity of the remaining provisions and/or other agreements made between the parties.
+If, in the event of invalidity, there is no provision in the dispositive law, the parties undertake to replace the invalid provision with a valid provision that corresponds as closely as possible to the economic purpose of the invalid provision.

 17. APPLICABLE VERSION

-The German version of these “General Terms and Conditions of Purchase” shall prevail.
+The German version of these "General Terms and Conditions of Purchase" is authoritative.